warforged5/MatchKMP/README.md

 MatchKMP is a cross-platform application built with Kotlin Multiplatform and Compose Multiplatform that brings the classic M.A.S.H.
 (Mansion, Apartment, Shack, House) fortune-telling game to your Android and iOS devices.
 The app provides a modern and engaging user experience with customizable game templates, different visual themes, and fun animations.

-It is now released on iPhone and Testing on android
+It is now released on iPhone and Testing on android, contact if you want to test

 ## Features